haverland/collectmeteranalog/README.md

     python3 -m collectermeteranalog --collect=<ip or servername> --nodownload --startlabel <number>

+If another model should be used for prediction (ana-con, ana-class100)

+    python3 -m collectermeteranalog --collect=<ip or servername> --model=<modelpath.tflite>

 ### Ready to share

 After labeling you find the images under **"./data/labeled"**.